microsoft/ivy/language.md

     }

 The semicolon is a sequential composition operator in IVy, not a statement terminator.
-In this case, we could have written the sequence of assignments equivalently as:
+However, an extra semicolon is allowed before an ending brace `}` to make editing sequences of statements easier.
+In this case, we could have written the sequence of two assignments equivalently as:

     link(x,Y) := Y = y